Tips on how to avoid being a victim of crime

 Avoid becoming a victim of crime

-When it comes to protecting yourself from criminals, you can never be too careful or too prepared, but by observing these tips, could help you from becoming a victim.
+When protecting yourself from criminals, you can never be too careful or too prepared.
+Observing the below safety tips could help you from becoming a victim.

 Reporting a crime